Skip to content

 What are the volunteer roles?

 We have many roles to suit a variety of skills and interests including cabin counselors, kitchen staff, lifeguards, medical team, activity team, and more.
-Stay tuned for a full list of available roles or check out the application for descriptions of each position.
+Check out the application for descriptions of each position.

 What would make me qualified for volunteering?